Killing of Megan Khung: Pre-trial

-Khung's father
+Simon Khung

-The death of Megan Khung also made an impact on the life of her biological father Simon Khung (aged 36 in 2023).
-Khung's father, who became addicted to drugs since age 16, stated that after finding out the death of his daughter, although he was heartbroken about the news and felt regret for not fulfilling his duties as a parent, it caused him to finally get himself together and quit taking drugs.
-Khung's father stated that after his third period of incarceration and release from Changi Prison (where he served all his three sentences) in 2019, he struggled with overcoming his addiction withdrawal symptoms and filled with both self-loathing and depression, and even attempted to commit suicide at one point.
-The death of his daughter served as a wake-up call for Khung's father to finally quit drugs for good, and hence first started to stay at a half-way house.
-Not only did Khung's father find a stable job, study part-time and rebuild his life, he partnered with the other former drug users to constantly advocate against drug consumption and spoke up about the dangers of drug use.
-Khung's father was named as the first ambassador of the Singapore Anti-Narcotics Association (SANA) in June 2024.
+The death of Khung also made an impact on the life of her biological father Simon Khung (aged 36 in 2023).
+Simon, who became addicted to drugs since age 16, stated that after finding out the death of his daughter, although he was heartbroken about the news and felt regret for not fulfilling his duties as a parent, it caused him to finally get himself together and quit taking drugs.
+Simon stated that after his third period of incarceration and release from Changi Prison (where he served all his three sentences) in 2019, he struggled with overcoming his addiction withdrawal symptoms and filled with both self-loathing and depression, and even attempted to commit suicide at one point.
+The death of his daughter served as a wake-up call for Simon to finally quit drugs for good, and hence first started to stay at a half-way house.
+Not only did Simon find a stable job, study part-time and rebuild his life, he partnered with the other former drug users to constantly advocate against drug consumption and spoke up about the dangers of drug use.
+Simon was named as the first ambassador of the Singapore Anti-Narcotics Association (SANA) in June 2024.

-Khung's father also did not neglect to commemorate his daughter from time to time, and he still missed her even after she died.
-Since 2023, Khung's father operated a clothing brand and a production company, and also shared his experiences on TikTok under his alias "Simonboy", and he married for the third time in July 2024.
-Aside from advocating against drug use, Khung's father additionally expressed that he supported the death penalty for drug traffickers, citing that if it was completely abolished, the drug situation in Singapore would grow worse with more young people becoming drug abusers and ruining their lives as he and the other ex-abusers had in the past.
+Simon would commemorate his daughter from time to time, and he still missed her even after she died.
+Since 2023, Simon operated a clothing brand and a production company, and also shared his experiences on TikTok under his alias "Simonboy", and he married for the third time in July 2024.
+Aside from advocating against drug use, Simon additionally expressed that he supported the death penalty for drug traffickers, citing that if it was completely abolished, the drug situation in Singapore would grow worse with more young people becoming drug abusers and ruining their lives as he and the other ex-abusers had in the past.